Autodesk/molecular-design-toolkit/README.md

 python -m moldesign intro
 ```

-See [the documentation](docs/install.rst) for development instructions and other use cases.
+The best way to get started is to play with the examples that `python -m moldesign intro` will pull up.
+See [the documentation](https://autodesk.github.io/molecular-design-toolkit/) for complete API docs, development instructions and other installation scenarios.

 ## Code Example